Start Free Trial Book a Demo

 What is Project Documentation?

-Project documentation is very simple.
-It’s a collection of all the documents relating to a project, containing core project specifications, goals to aim for, budgets, risks, and many more subjects that are vital to know about.
+Project documentation is the collection of all the documents relating to a project, containing core project specifications, goals to aim for, budgets, risks, and many more subjects that are vital to know about.
 Documentation can be consulted by team members when they want to find out the status of the project, what work still needs to be completed, or client requirements.

 project documentation types